EashwariS-1109/eashwarisamant_portfolio/childmortality.md

 The critique method helped form a comprehensive evaluation of the viz.
 While the visualization has its strengths, particularly in terms of data integrity and completeness, it falls short in areas like engagement and perceptibility.
 Overall, I think the viz presents data around the really important and useful topic of child mortality.
 Child mortality is tied to the world's future and humanity's future as a whole.
 What stood out to me was that it compared three really distinct factors - countrywise population, mortality rate and per capita GDP.
 The interplay of these three factors is really interesting because there may be underlying causal relationships between per capita GDP and child mortality due to the confounding variable of 'healthcare spending' of each country.
 I think what worked really well was the binning of the x and y axes.
 I found myself looking at the viz in a quandrant method.
 I looked for the top left - poorest countries with high mortality rates and the lower right - richest countries with lowest mortality rates.
 I would go ahead and actually try to turn it into four quandrants and use a monochrome palette to show the saturation on the two extremes.
 This could be a wonderful way to show healthcare inequality.
 I think what didn't really work well, or rather slowed down my process of understanding the viz was the overuse of colors and the lack of a title.
 The viz uses too many categorical colors and that too in a scatter plot where the sizes of the dots are affected by the parameter of population.
 This makes it really hard to register country-to-dot association, and even just notice the smaller dots.
 If I had to change three things only, here's what I would do.
 1) I would change the title to something a lot more contextual.
 If my audience was the World Health Organization, I would use the title to draw attention to the top left - "It's 2021.
 African children should be living longer than they are!"
 2) I would use the color red to draw attention to specific geographies and highlight the extremities on the viz.
 3)I would allow the audience to comapre only two out of the three parameters at a time, making the comorehension a lot easier.
 I would explore hwo to do this in either a chloropleth map or a heat map form.

 #### Key Strengths
-Data Integrity: The visualization is based on a reputable UN data source, enhancing its credibility.
+Data Integrity - The visualization is based on a reputable UN data source, enhancing its credibility.
-Completeness: It provides all necessary information, including axis labels, tooltips, and a legend.
+Completeness - It provides all necessary information, including axis labels, tooltips, and a legend.

 #### Key Weaknesses
-Perceptibility: The excessive use of colors and categorization creates visual clutter, hindering immediate understanding.
+Perceptibility - The excessive use of colors and categorization creates visual clutter, hindering immediate understanding.
-Usefulness: The lack of a clear title and focus on correlation rather than causation limits its insights.
+Usefulness - The lack of a clear title and focus on correlation rather than causation limits its insights.
-Intuitiveness: The scatter plot format, combined with population-based dot sizing and continent-wise coloring, makes it difficult to navigate.
+Intuitiveness - The scatter plot format, combined with population-based dot sizing and continent-wise coloring, makes it difficult to navigate.
-Aesthetics: The current color scheme and font choices can be improved for better readability and visual appeal.
+Aesthetics - The current color scheme and font choices can be improved for better readability and visual appeal.

 #### How can I make it better?

-Simplify and Focus:
+Simplify and Focus
-Clear Title: Writing a concise and informative title that highlights the main message.
+Clear Title - Writing a concise and informative title that highlights the main message.
-Reduce Color: Using a monochrome color scheme or a limited palette to improve readability.
+Reduce Color - Using a monochrome color scheme or a limited palette to improve readability.
-Prioritize Insights: Focus on the key correlation or causal relationship between GDP and child mortality rates.
+Prioritize Insights - Focus on the key correlation or causal relationship between GDP and child mortality rates.

-Enhance Visual Clarity:
+Enhance Visual Clarity
-Choose Appropriate Chart Type: Using a chloropleth map, heatmap, or bar graph for better visualization of geographical data.
+Choose Appropriate Chart Type - Using a chloropleth map, heatmap, or bar graph for better visualization of geographical data.
-Optimize Dot Sizing: Exploring alternative methods for representing population size, such as different dot shapes or sizes that are more visually intuitive.
+Optimize Dot Sizing - Exploring alternative methods for representing population size, such as different dot shapes or sizes that are more visually intuitive.
-Improve Labeling: Reducing redundancies and visual clutter by hiding or de emphasizing labels wherever necessary.
+Improve Labeling - Reducing redundancies and visual clutter by hiding or de emphasizing labels wherever necessary.

-Enhance Engagement:
+Enhance Engagement
-Tell a Story: Incorporating a narrative or storytelling element to connect the data with the deeply emotional issue of child mortality.
+Tell a Story - Incorporating a narrative or storytelling element to connect the data with the deeply emotional issue of child mortality.
-Highlight Key Findings: Using annotations or callouts to emphasize important trends or insights.
+Highlight Key Findings - Using annotations or callouts to emphasize important trends or insights.

 By addressing these areas, the viz can become more effective in communicating its message, engaging its audience, and providing valuable insights into the relationship between GDP and child mortality rates.

-### Key Takeaways from the Critique:
+### Key Takeaways from the Critique
 Having three parameters of GDP, mortality rate and country wise population interplaying together was doing the viz more harm than good.
 The over categorization by color and dots - through countries, continents and across the years of 1950 to 2022 was overwhelming as a audience.
 To curtail this overwhelm, I decided to work with the subsection of the 2021 dataset.
 I conducted user interviews to get an external and objective perspective on whether or not I should remove either the population or GDP parameter from the interplay.

 User research for information design was a novel experience.
 And it also gave me a great break from looking at multi-colored dots that were now starting to hypnotize me from looking at them for too long!